ismferd/cloudy-serf-lab/README.md

 raspberrypi  192.168.1.141:7946  alive  services=QlpoOTFBWSZTWYyBIrAAACDfgAAQEAU3cAABTQq/p98qIAB0KmamNQAaA00NGmj1CE1DTTTIDTQD1BoCxgGvU1qSGcNuDVCWkQR6RLEbmWzg5wpel4RESCEcNtwe0nBHN0TiZsGXyr89gMVvEZjdByRAu5E6UKOTFfEn8XckU4UJCMgSKwA=
 ```

-The tag is encrypted in base64, I can see what is happening with:
+- The tag is encrypted in base64, I can see what is happening with:

 ```sh
 echo "QlpoOTFBWSZTWRYvUqQAAEdfgAAQEAd3cAIBTQq/p98qIACSCVRoeoCYmTAmRtEw1PQShUyaY1DTQNqaPUzSYmmnXgnO/e1xezicmSBlE+ZLGRaCSZCoQU/DDOpQTXU8HcsFOI8ePFCctNpabGGFGERwQugEVgjhuuvV4YZmrB2IPvJcWD50fz1CwQ/Qk0ZwPGw1QhSKIxahHWlaFzd0OxdyRThQkBYvUqQ="|base64 -d - |bunzip2 -
 [{"s":"TEST","d":"TEST","m":"raspberry-1.guifi.local","i":"192.168.1.140","p":"TEST","e":"","t":"TEST"},{"s":"tincvpn","d":"TincVPN_System","m":"raspberry-1.guifi.local","i":"192.168.1.140","p":"665","e":"","t":""}]
 ```

-Or easier than before, I can check services exposed from Cloudy:
+- Or easier than before, I can check services exposed from Cloudy:
 !(test_)[images/test__service.png]

-- I want to comment that you could expose services from Cloudy console but these are really limited.
+- I want to comment that you could expose services from Cloudy console but there are really limited.

-# Conclusio:
+# Conclusion:

-At this point, I can say that Cloudy and Serf works very well together, with Serf we will have decentralized cluster membership, failure detection, and orchestration, and Cloudy is a little wrapper who is making easier our life.
+At this point, I can say that Cloudy and Serf works very well together, with Serf we have decentralized cluster membership, failure detection, and orchestration, and Cloudy is a little wrapper who is making easier our life.

+On the other hand, currently Cloudy doesn't have a huge list of services so, you should to use terminal in order to add more services to your microcloud or your community cloud.